 Accountancy is the process by which financial information about a business is recorded, classified, summarised, interpreted and communicated.

-Initially you will be introduced to the theory and practice of financial accounting, management accounting and finance.
+You will be introduced to the theory and practice of financial accounting, management accounting and finance.
 You will learn about the processes of accounting and the structure and development of accounting statements, budgeting and management control within organisations, as well as the nature of the financial markets.
-You will also study economics and management to gain an understanding of the place of accounting and finance in the business environment.
+You will also study economics and management.

 Years 3 and 4